Divorcing a Narcissist in New York: A Strategic Approach

 Divorcing a spouse with mental health concerns, especially a narcissist, presents unique challenges.
 A narcissist’s personality traits often complicate legal proceedings, creating a stressful and emotionally draining experience.
 Divorcing a narcissist in New York requires proper planning and strategy.

 Narcissistic Personality Disorder (NPD) is characterized by an inflated sense of self-importance or grandiosity, a deep need for admiration, and a lack of empathy.
-In divorce proceedings, these traits can manifest as:
+In divorce proceedings or a custody battle with a narcissist, these traits can manifest as:

 These behaviors can significantly impact the divorce process, making it more contentious, time-consuming, and expensive.
 Recognizing these behaviors is the first step in developing a strategy to counteract them effectively.